-This course provides the pathways for Level 1 NCEA Accounting, Business Enterprise, Economics, Finance and also future business/commerce pathways.
-Year 10 Business Pathways aims to teach students essential thinking, decision making investigative and statistical skills as they relate to Accounting, Business, Economics, Personal Finance and Law.
+This course provides the pathways for Level 1 Commerce and also future business/ commerce pathways.
+Year 10 Business Pathways aims to teach students essential thinking, decision making investigative and statistical skills as they relate to Accounting, Business, Economics, Personal Finance and Innovative thinking.
 These skills are of primary importance to our young people as New Zealand is a country built on small businesses.